 What is Diabetes?

-Diabetes or Diabetes Mellitus is characterized as a disorder in which body is incapable of breaking down glucose in the blood stream and hence results in high blood sugar level for the patient.
+Diabetes or Diabetes Mellitus is characterized as a disorder in which body is incapable of breaking down glucose in the bloodstream and hence results in high blood sugar level for the patient.
 It also refers to the inability of the body’s cells to absorb glucose, leading to accumulation in the blood plasma.
 There are two types of diabetes, Type 1 and Type 2.

 What are the Causes and Types of Diabetes?

-Our pancreas contain specific cells which are responsible for producing insulin.
+Our pancreas contains specific cells which are responsible for producing insulin.
 They are known as the Islets of Langerhans.
 They produce the hormones insulin (beta cells) and glucagon (alpha cells).
 Insulin is responsible for the breakdown of sugar in the bloodstream into storage-friendly form, whereas, glucagon converts the stored sugar into usable or metabolic form.
 In simpler words, the hormone insulin signals the cells of the body to whether absorb sugar or not.